orbitrs/orbit-analyzer/docs/cli-usage.md

 This document describes the command-line interface for Orbit Analyzer, including all available commands, options, and usage examples.

+For detailed information on configuring Orlint using the `.orlint.toml` file, please see the [Orlint Configuration Guide](./configuration.md).

 ## Basic Commands

 Orbit Analyzer provides several commands for different use cases: